catseye/Tamsin/README.markdown

 `「tree(A,b)」` → `tree(A,n)`, `«tree(A,b)»` → `tree(tree(x,y),b)` or
 whatever.

+Although, I still don't know.
+The thing about terms is that they are super-useful for intermediate representations — abstract syntax trees and the like.
+I've been thinking about some kind of compromise.
+Which is, currently, what we sort of have.
+A Tamsin term doubles as a string, for better or worse.
+Mainly, we should sort out the properties of terms, then.

 Also todo:

 *   dictionary values in variables?
 *   `''` and `+` for `「」` and `•`
 *   non-printable characters in terms and such, e.g. "\n"
 *   underscores in names
+*   special form that consumes rest of input from the Tamsin source